tre508/auto-stack/docs/triage/services/vercel/nextjs_ai_chatbot_customization.md

 **Last updated:** $(Get-Date -Format \\\'yyyy-MM-dd\\\')

-This document outlines how the standard [Vercel Next.js AI Chatbot template](https://vercel.com/templates/ai/nextjs-ai-chatbot) might be customized or extended to serve as the `vercel_chat_mcp` service within the `automation-stack`.
+This document outlines how the standard [Vercel Next.js AI Chatbot template](https://vercel.com/templates/ai/nextjs-ai-chatbot) might be customized or extended to serve as the `freq_chat_auto` service within the `automation-stack`.
 It provides conceptual examples and areas for adaptation.

 Refer to `docs/Vercel-integration.md` for the initial recommendation of this template.